mozilla-services/heka/docs/source/developing/testing.rst

     A sub-section that specifies the settings to be used for any SSL/TLS encryption.
 This will only have any impact if `use_tls` is set to true.
     See :ref:`tls`.

+.. versionadded:: 0.9

+- max_message_size (uint32):
+    The maximum size of the message that will be sent by heka-flood.

 Example